andygrunwald/things-with-buzzers-jeopardy/README.md

 This repository is based on a fork of [theGrue/jeopardy](https://github.com/theGrue/jeopardy) which is based on [btford/angular-socket-io-seed](https://github.com/btford/angular-socket-io-seed).

-## TODO

-### Must haves

-- [ ] Show player that pushed a button after a category was chosen

-## Awesome to have

-- [ ] Make Jeopardy Video (start screen) local available and usable without internet
-- [ ] Extend delay for showing final results

-### Nice to have

-- [ ] Make it playable with four people instead of three
-- [ ] Cancel button in admin interface don't drops the question in the frontend
-- [ ] Player names and points should be shown at the game dasboard
-- [ ] Is the thing usable without internet?
-It should be

 ## Disclaimer

 Borrowing this one from J!
 Archive, just in case.